Living On Campus

 • Facilities or Protective Services personnel to perform regular or emergency maintenance.

 • Housing personnel to perform monthly and announced health and safety checks in order to ensure a clean and safe environment.
+Residents will be notified the Monday before by email and a flyer on their door.

 • Housing or Protective Services personnel, under appropriate circumstances, to correct any situation intruding upon the immediate comfort of the residents in the surrounding area (i.e. sounding alarm clock, loud music playing, open window, foul odor, etc.).